 Day 4: Saturday

 Collaboration + discussions with entrepreneurs

 We’ll separate into small teams for hands on, intimate discussions.
-You’ll have a chance to share your own journey and learn more about their’s and the needs.
+You’ll have a chance to share your own journey and learn more about their’s.

 Lunch with entrepreneurs